 The IAIS performs a forward-looking role in identifying key trends and developments that could reshape the insurance industry and impact on financial stability.
 Cyber Risk is a key area of focus for the IAIS as rapid technological change and innovation has dramatically increased cyber threats and risks to cyber resilience, both of which have been further compounded by the rapidly changing work environments that came about during the Covid-19 pandemic.

-Therefore, the 2023 special topic edition of the Global Insurance Market Report (GIMAR) is dedicated to exploring the impact of cyber risks on the insurance sector and its potential ramifications for financial stability.
+The 2023 special topic edition of the Global Insurance Market Report (GIMAR) explores the impact of cyber risks on the insurance sector and its potential ramifications for financial stability.
 Specifically, the report focuses on the global cyber insurance market and the cyber resilience of the global insurance sector.
 It provides an overview of the key trends and aspects of the cyber insurance market and examines the sector’s cyber resilience and its implications for financial stability.
 The report draws on data collected by the IAIS from its 2022 Global Monitoring Exercise (GME), which covers cyber underwriting activities and cyber resilience data as of year-end 2021.
 To access the report, please go to bottom of this page.

 In 2020, the IAIS published a report on Cyber Risk Underwriting and Identified Challenges and Supervisory Considerations for Sustainable Market Development.
 The report recognises that as digitisation and cyber threats continue to expand, cyber insurance is becoming increasingly significant to the non-life insurance market.
 The report concluded that current cyber underwriting practices, while serviceable, are not optimal, in particular due to issues surrounding the measurement of risk exposures.